How to Scale Google Ads for Ecommerce in 2026 (the 5-Lever System)

 If Google sees half your conversions, it bids for half the value.
 Every other lever in this guide is worth half without this one.

-Client-side pixels (the default for most Shopify stores) lose 30-40% of conversions to Safari Intelligent Tracking Prevention, Chrome's third-party cookie phase-out, iOS updates, and ad blockers.
+Client-side pixels (the default for most Shopify stores) lose 30-40% of conversions to Safari Intelligent Tracking Prevention, iOS updates, and ad blockers.
 The trend is one-way.
 Every new iOS release takes more.
 Every browser update takes more.

 The fix is server-side tracking.
-For Shopify stores, the ZenoX Shopify app handles the install in one day.
-For non-Shopify, Google Tag Manager Server-Side with the Conversion API wired directly to your back end.
+The ZenoX Shopify app handles the install in one click, with the Conversion API wired straight to your store back end.

 How to validate it: look at Shopify's order count for last 30 days.
 Look at Google Ads conversion count.
 They should be within 5-10% of each other.
 If the gap is 25%+, you have a tracking problem.
 Fix it first.